 - Eat foods that support your bodies production of hormones.

 - Avoid foods and external substances that can knock your hormones out of sync.

 - Reduce the amount of stress in your life.

 In the following sections, we will dig deep into each one of these.

 It’s incredible how much we individually benefit when we improve what we put in our body.
 Although no food actually contains progesterone, by eating a diet rich in certain minerals and nutrients, you can help your body produce a sufficient and optimal amount of progesterone for better physiological function.

-Research carried out by the World Health Organization has shown that nearly 75% of Americans suffer from a zinc deficiency.
+In developed countries, it is reported that 25-30% of women are living with a magnesium deficiency.
 Women over the age of 19 should be getting at least 320mg of magnesium per day, with those amounts increasing as you age.
-Zinc is what helps your body absorb calcium and controls your pituitary gland, which in turn keeps your maintains regulated hormone production.
+Magnesium helps your body absorb and metabolize calcium and vitamin D.

 A poorly functioning pituitary gland won’t produce enough follicle-stimulating hormone (FSH), luteinizing (LH), or thyroid-stimulating (TSH) hormones to ensure healthy ovulation, without ovulation, your body will likely produce less progesterone than is normal.